wernight/renameit/test/test Filters/README.txt

 	WHAT IS IT?
 ========================================================================

-By executing "run_all.bat" it will test if "Rename-It!.exe" renames some files correctly using the batch mode.
+By executing "run.bat" it will test if Rename-It! renames some files correctly using some filters in batch mode.

 ========================================================================